 The Globe and Mail has picked up the story about near-empty UPX trains, brought to the media’s attention by TTCriders when the Metrolinx board received its second quarter report.
 “When the TTC […]

 A Metrolinx report quietly released today shows ridership levels on the controversial UPX train have dropped 23% since they were last reported.
-Despite the shocking drop, Metrolinx maintains […]
+Despite the shocking drop, Metrolinx maintains the train […]

 Metro News just wrote an article about how Google Maps transit planner recommends you take the outrageously expensive UPX if you’re starting basically anywhere in the western part of Toronto. […]